 Sound Recording Piracy: another form of copyright infringement is the unauthorized duplication or distribution of sound recordings.
 Federal copyright law grants the copyright owner in a sound recording (typically, a record company) the exclusive rights to reproduce, adapt, distribute, and in some cases, digitally transmit the owner's sound recordings.
 Sound recording piracy is illegal and subject to both civil and criminal penalties.

-System Administrator: any individual authorized by the Vice President for Information Systems, the appropriate Chancellor or Vice President Technology, the Provost or appropriate executive vice president, or a designee to administer a particular computing technology hardware system and/or its system software.
+System Administrator: any individual authorized by the Vice President for Information Technology, the Provost or appropriate executive vice president, or a designee to administer a particular technology hardware system or its system software.